Ijah Anderson: Non-League football

 After serving his ban from football, Anderson joined Conference South club Lewes in August 2006.
 He made just four appearances before being released less than a month later.
 He later played for Isthmian League First Division North club Harlow Town and ended his career with Conference South club Bromley in 2008.

 Personal life

+Following his football career, Anderson was diagnosed with autism.
 As of August 2021, Anderson was working full-time for the National Health Service.
 He has interests in music (which include production, hosting events and radio) and clothing.